BeBe & CeCe Winans: Music videos

-Timothy Bowman Jr. and Deborah Joy Winans portrayed BeBe and Cece respectively in the 2015 Lifetime biopic Whitney.

 Solo careers

 In 1995, they officially parted ways to work on their solo careers and other areas of interest.
 Both artists have gone on to have successful solo careers, receiving numerous awards and accolades.
 To date, BeBe has released six solo albums, while CeCe has released twelve.

-BeBe and CeCe Winans recorded twice as a duo during their hiatus (before reuniting for the 2009 album "Still") – "What A Child", a duet on CeCe's Christmas album His Gift, released in 1998, and "Tonight Tonight", a duet on BeBe's 2000 album Love & Freedom.
+BeBe and CeCe Winans recorded twice as a duo during their hiatus (before reuniting for the 2009 album Still) – "What A Child", a duet on CeCe's Christmas album His Gift, released in 1998, and "Tonight Tonight", a duet on BeBe's 2000 album Love & Freedom.